 Reset Cfg restores almost all custom settings to the defaults and erases all stored autodial numbers.
-Reset Cfg does not change the selected alpha size, intercom mode, poll ID, or headset transfer state.
+Reset Cfg does not change the selected alpha size, intercom mode, poll ID, headset transfer state, or reset the IP configuration.

 To reset the keypanel configuration, do the following: